vaibhell/attendance/README.md

 ---

 ## Acknowledgements
-I extend my deepest gratitude to my mentor, **Aditya Ardak**, for his exceptional guidance and support throughout this project.
+I extend my deepest gratitude to my mentor, **Aditya Prashant Ardak**, for his exceptional guidance and support throughout this project.
 Your insights have been invaluable.

 Special thanks to the entire team for this opportunity to work on such an impactful project, enhancing both my technical skills and understanding of real-world applications.